 Reporting a substandard property

-Substandard properties can be reported to the Housing Improvement Branch.
-An online form is available on the sa.gov.au website at Substandard properties.
+Substandard properties can be reported to the Housing Safety Authority.
+An online form (Report Form 404) is available on the SA Gov - Renting a Substandard Property website.